-Do I Want to Be a Sports Broadcaster?
+Should I Be a Sports Broadcaster?

 Sports broadcasters work as analysts or play-by-play announcers for sports networks or specific teams.
-Their duties may include presenting news, calling games and interviewing guests.
+Their duties may include presenting news, calling games, and interviewing guests.
 Broadcasters are primarily employed at the collegiate and professional levels.

 |Degree Level||Bachelor's degree is preferred|

-|Key Skills||Strong communication and speaking skills, ability to improvise, must be able to meet deadlines, be able to work in a collaborative team environment**|
+|Key Skills||Strong communication and speaking skills; ability to improvise; must be able to meet deadlines; be able to work in a collaborative team environment|

 Sources: *U.S. Bureau of Labor Statistics (BLS), Monster.com Job Postings (October 2012)

-Step 1: Earn a Bachelor's Degree
+Step 1: Earn Your Bachelor's Degree

-- Gain experience.
+You will want to gain experience as soon as possible.
 While in college, opportunities may be available to announce games and work for college radio and television stations.
 Working for the school's radio or television station will provide valuable practical experience.

 Step 2: Complete an Internship